 “People don’t resist change.
 They resist being changed!” – Peter Senge

-So, how do you ensure buy-in from individuals who might be quite happy with the status quo – or see only the disadvantages of short-term chaos and upheaval?
+So, how do you ensure buy-in from those who are happy with the status quo – or who only see the disadvantages of short-term chaos and upheaval?
 How do you handle contingencies with both people and process when changes don’t go according to plan?

 A passport in a changing landscape

 Individuals need to know where they fit, and what they have to contribute.

 If that contribution is framed in purely functional terms (a job description, perhaps) then when that job changes beyond recognition (or is removed altogether), the individual loses their organisational ‘identity’ and their very survival is under threat.

 However, if they understand that their behavioural contributions (their strengths and working styles) are understood and valued, this acts as a kind of ‘passport’ to the new order.
 In this scenario, change promises new opportunities, rather than posing threats.